-The project enablesstudents to connect to the core of the following Mississippi College - and Career-Readiness Standards ateach grade level:
+The purpose of the Jackson Public Schools Reading Fair is to provide students an opportunity to highlight their favorite book through the use of a storyboard or various media source displays.
+The project enables students to connect to the core of the following Mississippi College - and Career-Readiness Standards at each grade level:

-- MCCR.R.1: Read closely to determine what the text says explicitly and to make logical inferences from it; cite specific textual evidence when writing or speaking to support conclusions drawn from the text. - MCCR.R.2: Determine central ideas or themes of a text and analyze their development; summarizethe key supporting details and ideas. - MCCR.R.5: Analyze the structure of texts, including how specific sentences, paragraphs, and largerportions of the text (e.g., a section, chapter, scene, or stanza) relate to each other and the whole. - MCCR.R.6: Assess how point of view or purpose shapes the content and style of a text.
+- MCCR.R.1: Read closely to determine what the text says explicitly and to make logical inferences from it; cite specific textual evidence when writing or speaking to support conclusions drawn from the text. - MCCR.R.2: Determine central ideas or themes of a text and analyze their development; summarize the key supporting details and ideas. - MCCR.R.5: Analyze the structure of texts, including how specific sentences, paragraphs, and larger portions of the text (e.g., a section, chapter, scene, or stanza) relate to each other and the whole. - MCCR.R.6: Assess how point of view or purpose shapes the content and style of a text.